 8. Emergency whistle and light

-On top of all this, each hiker should also have their own emergency pack.
+On top of all this, each hiker should also have an emergency pack.
 This should contain an emergency whistle and light to alert authorities should you need rescuing.

 You can call for assistance in an emergency by blowing an emergency whistle.
 Bring a headlamp or flashlight with additional batteries as well so you can see and be noticed in dimly lit areas.